-Medicare Part D is Medicare's prescription drug coverage available through private companies.
+Medicare Part D is Medicare’s prescription drug coverage available through private companies.
 Enrollment is optional, but to receive prescription coverage you must choose and enroll in a plan.
-Part D covers most oral PH medications, including Adcirca, Adempas, Letairis, Opsumit, Orenitram, Revatio, Tracleer and Veletri.
+Part D covers most oral pulmonary hypertension (PH) medications, including Adcirca, Adempas, Letairis, Opsumit, Orenitram, Revatio, Tracleer and Veletri.

 As with any insurance plan, you will want to do your research ahead of time and compare plans.
 Follow the steps outlined below to help find the right plan for you.

 - Decide what type of prescription plan you want.
 Choose a standalone drug plan that offers just drug coverage (PDP) if you have Traditional Medicare and want to stay with it.
 If you have a Medicare private health plan (such as an HMO or PPO), you should generally get drug coverage from that same company.
 If your private health plan is a Medicare Savings Account (MSA), Private Fee-for-Service (PFFS) or Cost Plan, you can join a PDP.

 - Gather your prescription information.
 Make a list of the pharmacies you use regularly, the medicines you take and how much you currently pay for them.

 - Do your research and gather the facts.

 - Visit Medicare’s plan comparison tool, call 1-800-MEDICARE (800-633-4227) or visit the Medicare Rights Center’s guide to compare different plans.
 Here are some important things to remember and questions to ask.

 - Coordinate with your other benefits.
 Call the company that provides your current coverage to find out if and how it will work with the Medicare drug benefit.
 Many employer plans will not allow you to also have Part D, so you should ask:

 - Will the Medicare drug plan work with my current drug coverage?